How to Use Substring Functions in Excel (Types and Examples)

 • The SEARCH function will return the number of characters at which a specific character or text string is first found, reading from left to right.
 It will count characters up to “”.

-• Hence, the formula will extract the middle part of the data and provide the output accordingly.
+• The formula will extract the middle part of the data and provide the output accordingly.

-• Thirdly, press the Enter key to get your final result.
+• Press Enter to get your final result.

 Read More: How to Extract Text after Second Comma in Excel